Paragard IUD Lawsuits Settlement Amounts

 Category 3: People who messed up their forms and won’t fix them.

-Category 4: Cases where the lawyers can’t find the person anymore, and they admit the forms weren’t done right.
+Category 4: Cases where the lawyers can’t find the person anymore and admit the forms weren’t done right.
+The judge said their cases are officially dropped for these four categories and cannot be brought back.

 Category 5: People who need more time to finish their forms.
 They had 21 days from the court’s order on October 5th to turn them in.
 If they don’t, their cases will be dropped too.